ExaWorks/job-api-spec/specification.md

-## The Job API; Layer 0
+## The Job API

-This section describes the most basic form of the PSI/J API, namely one in which the location of the backend is either implicit or local.
+This section describes the PSI/J API.
+Classes, properties, and methods from Layer 1 are explicitly marked with a <sup>Layer 1</sup> superscript, whereas Layer 0 classes, properties, and methods have no special marking.
 The main components of the API are shown below:

 <img width="100%" src="diagrams/class_diagram.svg" alt="Async Jobs Timing Diagram"/>